xnanko00/Digital-electronics-1-Project/README.md

 [Our project folder](https://github.com/xnanko00/Digital-electronics-1-Project)

 ## Project objectives:
-In this project we are supposed to make a program in VHDL for door lock system with PIN (4-digit) terminal, 4x3 push buttons, 4-digit 7-segment display, relay for door lock control
+In this project we are supposed to make a program in VHDL for door lock system with PIN (4-digit) terminal, 4x3 push buttons, 4-digit 7-segment display, relay for door lock control.
+As an extra feature we also added delete/reset button that resets keyboard sequence.

 ### Diagram